-Nitrite and Nitrate (NO2+NO3 or NN) - NN is mostly comprised of nitrate, nitrite being a very minor component.
-Average NN was similar across stations in Kinbasket reservoir (113-131 μg/L), with the greatest seasonal variation and highest values at KIN Columbia (Table 2, Figures 2 and 6).
-Average NN was also similar across stations in Revelstoke reservoir (128-147 μg/L), with the greatest seasonal variation at REV Upper station (Table 2, Figures 3 and 6).
-Overall NN tends to peak in June and decline steadily into the fall, a trend that is consistent across reservoirs and years (Figures 2 and 3).
-Epilimnetic NN was noticeably higher in June at Kinbasket Columbia station and REV stations.
-The NN monthly profiles tend to remain distinct through the water column until about 60 m where values begin to converge (Figure 6).
+Nitrite and Nitrate ( $NO_2+NO_3$ or NN) - Average NN was similar across stations in Kinbasket reservoir (100-104 μg/L), with the greatest seasonal variation at KIN Wood (Table 2, Figures 2 and 6).
+Average NN was also similar across stations in Revelstoke reservoir (120-123 μg/L), with the greatest seasonal variation at REV Middle station (Table 2, Figures 3 and 6).
+Overall NN tends to peak in June and decline into the summer and fall, a trend that remains consistent across reservoirs and years (Figures 2 and 3).
+In most years, NN monthly profiles tend to remain distinct through the water column until about 60 m where values begin to converge; however, in 2015 depth profiles were much more consistent and values close together (Figure 6), likely reflecting the particularly high and consistent flow through the reservoirs.
+See Appendices 1 and 3 (Hydrology and CTD Profiles for more information).

-Phosphorus (TP/TDP/SRP) - Average Total Phosphorus (TP) in Kinbasket ranged from 2.3-3.6 $\mu$ g/L with the greatest range at KIN Canoe and KIN Columbia stations (Table 2).
-At Revelstoke stations average TP ranged from 2.3-2.9 $\mu$ g/L with the highest seasonal average at REV Middle station (Table 2).
-This high average is a result of two unusually high TP results at 15 and 20 m in July at REV Middle (13.6 and 8.8)
+Phosphorus (TP/TDP/SRP) - Average Total Phosphorus (TP) in Kinbasket ranged from 2.3-2.8 μg/L with the greatest range at KIN Canoe station (Table 2).
+In Revelstoke reservoir, average TP ranged from 2.3-3.1 μg/L with the highest seasonal average at REV Middle station (Table 2).
+This high average is a result of two unusually high TP results at 5 m in June and August at REV Middle (10.9 and 15.9 μg/L respectively).